-3 Motion Estimation and Analysis with GNG-Seq
+3 Motion estimation and analysis with GNG-Seq

 The ability of neural gases to preserve the topology will be employed in this work for the representation and tracking of objects.
-Identifying the points of the image that belong to objects allows the network to adapt its structure to this input subspace, obtaining an induced Delaunay triangulation of the object.

-To analyse the movement, for each image in a sequence, objects are tracked following the representation obtained with the neural network structure.
-That is, using the position or reference vector of neurons in the network as stable markers to follow.
+Identifying the points of the image that belong to the objects allows the network to adapt its structure to this input subspace, obtaining an induced Delaunay triangulation of the object.
+To analyze the movement, for each image in a sequence, objects are tracked following the representation obtained with the neural network structure, i.e., using the position or reference vector of neurons in the network as stable markers to follow.
 It is necessary to obtain a representation graph for each of the instances, position, and shape of the object for all the images in the sequence.